Trump tops CNN poll of 2016 Republicans, says he leads 'movement'

 "There is a movement going on.
 This is more than me," Trump said on CNN's "State of the Union," saying the poll results were not surprising.
 "People are tired of these incompetent politicians in Washington that can't get anything done."

-Trump's support among Republicans increased six percentage points since late June despite a flood of rebukes of Trump after he said McCain, a former Navy pilot who was tortured during more than five years in captivity during the Vietnam War, was not a war hero because he was captured.
+Trump's support among Republicans increased 6 percentage points since late June despite a flood of rebukes after Trump said McCain, a former Navy pilot who was tortured during more than five years in captivity during the Vietnam War, was not a war hero because he was captured.

 Trump and Bush were joined near the top of the pack by Wisconsin Governor Scott Walker, who had 10 percent support among the Republican and Republican-leaning independent registered voters who were surveyed in the CNN poll.